PrimitiveSocial/ps-validation/README.md

 ```

 ## Basic Usage Example
+The plugin provides a data property `validator` that creates a new instance of the validator.
+So you can use `this.validator` in your component without having to define it.
 In this example, we will demonstrate how to add a validation for `name` and `age` data properties before submitting the data using the method `submitData()`.

 ```js